-The market value of unvested stock awards is calculated by multiplying the number of unvested stock awards held by the applicable NEO by the closing price of our Class B common stock on December 31, 2014 of \$4.59, as reported on the NASDAQ Global Select Market.
+(2) The market value of unvested stock awards is calculated by multiplying the number of unvested stock awards held by the applicable NEO by the closing price of our Class B common stock on December 31, 2015 of \$3.89, as reported on the NASDAQ Global Select Market.

-The option vests at the rate of 25% on the first anniversary of the grant date and 1/12 of the remainder vests quarterly thereafter in equal increments and with vesting in full of all such option shares in the event of a change of control (no vesting in full on the 1/3/2011 grant and vesting on 50% of unvested awards on the 12/20/2011, 4/2/2013, and 4/4/2014 grants in the case of Mr. Miller).
+(3) The option vests at the rate of 25% on the first anniversary of the grant date and 1/12 of the remainder vests quarterly thereafter in equal increments and with vesting in full of all such option shares in the event of a change of control (vesting 50% of unvested awards on the 4/2/2013, 4/4/2014, and 5/29/2015 grants in the case of Mr. Miller).